 Trusting your Veterinarian with Your Great Dane

-Treat your Great Dane as you would a human child in regards to all aspects of the Great Dane life.
-Trusting your veterinarian means finding a veterinarian who is knowledgable and informed about the Great Dane and other large dog breeds.
+Treat your Great Dane as you would a human child regarding all aspects of the Great Dane life.
+Trusting your veterinarian means finding a veterinarian who is knowledgeable and informed about the Great Dane and other large dog breeds.